PrefectHQ/prefect/docs/concepts/automations.md

 For example, in the case of flow run state change triggers, you might expect production flows to finish in no longer than thirty minutes.
 But transient infrastructure or network issues could cause your flow to get “stuck” in a running state.
 A trigger could kick off an action if the flow stays in a running state for more than 30 minutes.
 This action could be on the flow itself, such as canceling or restarting it, or it could take the form of a notification so someone can take manual remediation steps.

-Custom Triggers
+#### Custom Triggers

 Custom triggers allow advanced configuration of the conditions on which a trigger executes its actions.

 ![Viewing a custom trigger for automations for a workspace in Prefect Cloud.](/img/ui/automations-custom.png)

-For example, if you would only like a trigger to execute an action if it receives 2 flow run failure events of a specific deployment within 10 seconds, you could paste in the following trigger configuration:
+For example, if you would like a trigger to execute an action if it receives 2 flow run failure events of a specific deployment within 10 seconds, you could paste in the following trigger configuration:

 ```json
 {